Duterte wary over US-China trade war, wants it resolved soon

-TOKYO — Philippine President Rodrigo Duterte has expressed deep concerns about the escalating U.S.-China trade war and its impact on the global economy, including that of his country.
+TOKYO — Philippine President Rodrigo Duterte expressed deep concerns Friday about the escalating U.S.-China trade war and its impact on the global economy, including that of his country.

 Duterte, who is visiting Japan for talks with Prime Minister Shinzo Abe, says a protracted dispute would shrink world trade and investment.

-He told reporters that the trade war is creating uncertainty and tension, and added: “There must be a resolution soon.”
+He told reporters that the trade war is creating uncertainty and tension, adding, “There must be a resolution soon.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.